-14 Time to Move on from Congregated Settings: A Strategy for Community Inclusion, Annual Progress Report 2019, HSE setting 16 and 70 service users (<1%) were residing in unstable accommodation.
+14 Time to Move on from Congregated Settings: A Strategy for Community Inclusion, Annual Progress Report 2019, HSE in unstable accommodation.
 It did not include those who are not in receipt of a disability service.

 15The NASS report includes Intellectual disability, developmental delay, physical, sensory, neurological, learning, speech and/or language disabilities or autism.
 Mental health as a type of disability is also recorded on NASS where an individual is in receipt of a HSE disability-funded service.
 A total of 36,649 registered, over 33% of which were children.